BY MARY ANN COOPER

 I remember when my first son was born-it was just the most unbelievable experience.
 When I saw his little arms moving, his feet kicking, his first cry, and then saw he came out as a cone head from the birth canal and I thought, ‘Oh no!’
 But that was normal, you know.
 We were young.
 It was a little bit scary at times, but it was also pure joy.

 When it came to parenting, I took some things from my father.
 My father was a strict dad.
 He was an Army sergeant, actually.
 He came from a broken home and never knew his dad because he died from an accident when my dad was three months old.
 So he never had a father.
 He had stepfathers who were extremely abusive-verbally and other ways.
 They made him sleep on the porch.
 So he never had a lot of love other than from his mom.
-His step dads treated his mom so poorly he couldn’t stand it.
+His stepdads treated his mom so poorly he couldn’t stand it.

 And then he went into the Army.
 And he was a tough Army sergeant, so he was a tough dad, but a loving dad.
 I see that with a lot of people who have abusive dads or whatever and they can swing both ways.
 They can either follow suit or swing the other way.
 My father swung the pendulum.

 I was a lot like my dad with my first two children.
 And they’ll be the first ones to tell you I was too tough.
 I tried to be the perfect dad.
 Hence the social anxiety disorder.
 The Type A personality.
-Trying to be Mr. Perfect-perfect husband, perfect dad.
+Trying to be Mr. Perfect-perfect husband, the perfect dad.
 I tried too hard.
 I had a couple of run-ins with them and they sat me down and ripped me apart.
 And I deserved it.

 And I remember on both occasions I kept saying to myself ‘Shut up and listen, they have feelings too.’
-So I learned to be different with my other children.
+So I learned to be different from my other children.
 I think every parent goes through that-softening up at the end.
 And the older kids say, ‘They’re getting away with everything.
 I could never do that.’
 I guess as a grandfather, Dylan will be able to get away with anything with me.

 My sons are very different.
 Don (27) was named right-he’s junior through and through.

 Jeremy (25) is completely the opposite.
 I worried about him through high school.
-He turned out to be a straight -A student and is going to medical school.
+He turned out to be a straight-A student and is going to medical school.

 Brandon (21) is the life of the party.
-He’s my redhead and I joke he was in the oven a little too long-he came out with red hair.
+He’s my redhead and I joke he was in the oven a little too long he came out with red hair.
 He’s the cutest guy.
 Whenever he walks into the room everybody smiles.